phase-0/phase-0/ee/robert-wilkinson/sprint5-reflection.md

 What did I do well this sprint?

 Through my reflection skills, I was able to put down the answers that quickly came to me.
 This meant that I was able to get through the technical blog quickly and I was happy about this.
-I also felt that I ended the sprint well by creating code that worked well for the coding assigments.
+I also felt that I ended the sprint well, by creating code that worked well for the coding assigments.